voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos"></a>`bareos`

-This puppet module configures and manage all aspects of an complex bareos installation
+Configure and manage all aspects of a complex Bareos installation

 #### Parameters